Challenging a council's homelessness decision

-If you disagree with a decision the council has made on your homeless application, it may be possible to challenge the decision and get it overturned.
+If you disagree with the council's decision on your homeless application, it may be possible to challenge and overturn it.
+For example, you will be able to appeal if the council has judged you as intentionally homeless.

 If the council has made the wrong decision about your homeless application, you can normally ask them to review it.
 You can usually stay in your temporary accommodation while the review is carried out.